im-dravo/weather-forecast/README.md

 ## Intro
 The Weather Forecast API enables users to get the specific details on weather based on 5 days forecast, such as
 1) Find the warmest day in upcoming 5 days
-2) Get the history of weather request made by user (for the user)
+2) Get the history of weather request made by user (for the user).
+Also it provides custom ordering by requested date or by result count

 ## Prerequisites: